MithVert/P5/readme.md

 ### Running

-Run main.py with python3 and then follow the instructions the app will give you You may modify parameters.py beforehand while following the instructions given in comments if you want to adjust the app to your needs.
+Run main.py with python3 and then follow the instructions the app will give you.
+You may modify parameters.py beforehand while following the instructions given in comments if you want to adjust the app to your needs.
+At launch the app will ask wether you want to restart from scratch and reload every data.
+It is advised not to do so unless you run it for the first time.

 ```
 For instance through command line: